Roblox/rblx_nurd/README.md

     * **[docker-compose.yml](https://github.com/Roblox/nurd/blob/master/docker-compose.yml)**<br>
         This file contains the necessary login information to create a SQL Server instance.
 It is necessary to configure the system administrator password and the connection string.
     * **[etc/nurd/config.json](https://github.com/Roblox/nurd/blob/master/etc/nurd/config.json)**<br>
         This file contains the configuration information for the Nomad server(s) and the VictoriaMetrics server.
-The default installation contains server addresses for Alpha.
+The default URLs and ports must be overwritten.
+If no VictoriaMetrics server exists, the VictoriaMetrics stanza must be removed.
 Note, any amount of servers can be added to the `Nomad` array.
-3. `$ cd nurd`
 4. `$ docker-compose build`
 5. `$ docker-compose up -d`
 6. **Grafana Dashboard**<br>